-A very skilled offensive defenseman with very good skating ability.
-Plays a pretty good two-way game.
+Skilled offensive defenseman with very good skating ability and a good two-way game.
 Best defenseman in the KHL in 2019-2020 and ready to play in the NHL in 2020-2021.

 Click to Expand